GEOS-ESM/FILDA/src/MCBEF/README.md

 conda env create -f MCBEF.yml
 ```

-To run MCBEF in the MCBEF python environment, you need to activate the environment using the following command:
+To run McBEF in the McBEF python environment, you need to activate the environment using the following command:

 ```
 source activate MCBEF
 ```
 ### Pip
-Alternatively, the list of MCBEF requirements can be installed into a standard python virtual environment and then
+Alternatively, the list of McBEF requirements can be installed into a standard python virtual environment and then
 installing the libraries by using the ```pip``` packages insalled.
 The general steps for this approach are:
 1. Create a new environment
 ```